Aleksander-Dorkov/kafka-streams/readme.md

 **KTable vs GlobalKTable:**
   - Normal KTable listens to only partition where GlobalKTable listens to all partitions

+**KStream and KTable load balancing**
+ - same as normal consumer API

+**KTable load balancing**
+- 4 k8s and 4 partitions - all of the k8s replicas will consume all of the partitions

 stream requires less code the normal kafka without spring boot